-On the eve of Apollo 17’s 40th anniversary a startup company called the Golden Spike, is promising commercial trips to the moon by the year 2020.
-Since Apollo 17 first put man on the moon, it has only been periodically visited by unmanned probes.
+On the eve of Apollo 17’s 40th anniversary, a startup company called the Golden Spike promises commercial trips to the moon by the year 2020.
+Apollo 17 first put a man on the moon; unmanned probes have periodically visited it.
 Move over Virgin Galactic and Xcor Lynx, for a paltry $800 million, the Golden Spike is offering a round trip to the moon.
-Finally women can demand they get the moon that they have been promised for so long.
-The company has announced that each surface expedition will include a minimum surface stay time of 36 hours, two moonwalks and the use of a standard surface expedition tool kit.
-Add on packages include cameras and optional add on packages.
-The baggage allowance on such a flight is 50 kg which I have to say if I’m paying $800 million I expect a lot more.
-Orbital expeditions however will cost a mere $450 million for the more frugal traveller.
+Finally, women can demand they get the moon that they have been promised for so long.
+The company has announced that each surface expedition will include a minimum surface stay time of 36 hours, two moonwalks, and the use of a standard surface expedition tool kit.
+Add-on packages include cameras and optional add-on packages.
+The baggage allowance on such a flight is 50 kg which I have to say if I’m paying $800 million, I expect a lot more.
+Orbital expeditions, however, will cost a mere $450 million for the more frugal traveler.

-The Golden Spike’s target crowd is customers interested in everything from scientific exploration to ticking the moon of their bucket list.
-If the company can actualize these plans then Paris is sure to lose their honeymooning tourists, because really how can anyone compete with the romance of the moon.
+The Golden Spike’s target crowd is customers interested in everything from scientific exploration to ticking the moon off their bucket list.
+If the company can actualize these plans, then Paris is sure to lose their honeymooning tourists, because really, how can anyone compete with the romance of the moon.